 There’s not a whole lot you can do on your own in the valley as they don’t want tourists running around and messing things up.
 A lot of sites have religious significance to the Navajo.
 So if you want to take a longer hike or get off the tourist path, you’ll have to go with a Navajo guided tour or get a special permit.

 Places to look into if you’re interested are Lower Monument Valley, Mystery Valley-where you can see some petroglyphs and ancient dwellings, and Hunt’s Mesa for incredible views.

 For information about tours to these places, the Navajo Parks website lists a bunch of tour companies: http://navajonationparks.org/htm/monumentvalleytours.htm

 If you are a fan of John Wayne and old western movies, this is totally the place to go.
 It’s not far at all, just follow the road going out of the tribal park and go straight at the intersection.
 You can’t miss the signs.
 There’s a museum that’s completely free to go into and browse that has old papers with John Wayne and other famous actor’s signatures on it and all kinds of memorabilia.
 Also there is a gift shop, restaurant, and hotel and campground.
 It’s worth it to check out for the view of Monument Valley alone!

 And lastly, if you’re going to stay the night, I highly recommend to go camping!
 It was a highlight of our trip to camp under the stars and sit at a campfire right in Monument Valley.
 There are several campgrounds in the area, you can bring your own tent, or stay at a place that has one already set up for you.
 We chose the latter and stayed in a big canvas tent that had cozy beds in it.
 It was October when we went, and it did get windy and cold at night, but in the tent we had no problem staying warm enough.

-*I wrote a whole other blog post on my camping experience along with places to stay here!
+*You can read aboutmy camping experience along with places to stay here!